 This year, Colonial York Day will highlight actual trials that took place in York – with audience participating as defendants and jurors.
 Engage with reenactors, demonstrators, and living historians, as they bring the 18th century to modern York.
-New this year, we’ll be featuring programs on Algonquian Tribal Governance, presented by tribal member Drew Explore the roles of the Algonkian man and woman, the customs of kinship/marriage, captivity, adoption, and assimilation into a tribe for both Europeans and other Native Americans with the trade and daily items of the period.
+New this year, we’ll be featuring programs on Algonquian Tribal Governance.
+Explore the roles of the Algonkian man and woman, the customs of kinship/marriage, captivity, adoption, and assimilation into a tribe for both Europeans and other Native Americans with the trade and daily items of the period.

-- Drinks of the Founding Fathers: Participants will sample selections from …..
+- What’s in Lafayette’s Goblet?: Participants will sample popular 18th century beverage selections.
 Taste tipples like punch, mimbo, Madeira, cider and whiskey as Murray Small of Dill’s Tavern shares their background.
 ID required, limited spaces available.
-Sign-ups day of event, starting at 9:45 A.M.

 - Blacksmith, Ty Zimmerman

 - Bladesmith, Jason Metzger

 - Whiskey “mash” demonstration by Sam McKinney

 - “This is Home” family activity area: When the town of York was first laid out, there was a requirement that a “substantial structure” be built within one year.
 That “substantial structure” had to be at least 16 feet by 16 feet.
 We’ll have a log footprint, 16 feet square with area designated as hearth, complete with cast iron cookware, etc, and furnished with a rope bed and straw mattress that can be laid on.
 Various chores and games round out the area.